jawillia/Siefer-DnD4e-fg-class-extension-/README.md

-Adds a record type for classes in the sidebar
+* Adds a record type for classes in the sidebar

-Allows you to drag a class record to a character in order to add that class to your character sheet
+* Allows you to drag a class record to a character in order to add that class to your character sheet

-Adds a link in the character sheet to your class and its associated record
+* Adds a link in the character sheet to your class and its associated record

-When a class record is dragged to your character sheet, it will automatically add armor, weapon, and implement proficiencies, hit points at first level, max healing surges, and trained skills.
+* When a class record is dragged to your character sheet, it will automatically add armor, weapon, and implement proficiencies, hit points at first level, max healing surges, defense bonuses, and trained skills.